jribbink/equifood/README.md

 These types are shared between all of the TypeScript apps within this project for easy code reuse,

+Additionally, shared UI/UX components + React hooks, etc. can be found in `lib/ui-shared`

 ## License

 Copyright © 2022 Equifood.